luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

 * "override" function modifier<br/>
   Every function with this modifier can NOT be inlined, and is therefore limited in performance.
   Use it only, when there are different implementations at Runtime.
-  If during runtime only one version is used, than use typealias, to select the effective class.
+  If during runtime only one version is used, then use typealias, to select the effective class.
 * "nullable" datatypes<br/>
   Introduce boxing if the datatype otherwise is a primitive such as Int.
   Especially in performance-critical code try to avoid it.